-- We would be able to afford a home in a better neighborhood with better schools (Emma has a speech delay, so this is really important to me)
+- We would be able to afford a home in a better neighborhood with better schools (our daughter has a speech delay, so this is really important to me)

 - We would be closer to our families for the inevitable medical, financial, etc. emergencies